 We are all looking at life through our own lens.
 What feels insignificant to one, will be a huge concern for another.
 All feelings matter.
 And all grief is valid.

-It accompanies war-talk of an “invisible enemy”, “field hospitals” and “fighting a battle”, which gives a sense of the unpredictable yet invasive nature of our times.
+The pandemic has led to war-talk of an “invisible enemy”, “field hospitals” and “fighting a battle”, which gives a sense of the unpredictable yet invasive nature of our times.
 The language of war when highlighting illness – which has been proven to be unhelpful – creates an understandable anxiety.

 It’s no wonder if you’re feeling overwhelmed.